babarot/zsh-prompt-minimal/README.md

-# minimal.zsh-theme
+# za-prompt

-A fast, minimal, and highly customizable zsh prompt theme.
+⚡ A fast, minimal, and highly customizable zsh prompt theme.

-**Less is more** - Super fast, super minimal, and no dissatisfaction!
+Super fast, super minimal, and no dissatisfaction!

 ## Features